Builditluc/wiki-tui/docs/contributing/index.md

 </b>
 </center>

-We weolcome contributions of any size and kind from the community.
+We welcome contributions of any size and kind from the community.
 Whether you have contributed in the past or a looking to get started, we are greateful for your help in improving the project.

 The following pages will give you an overview of how to contribute to the project.
 We encourage you